Modeling and Passivity Properties of Multi-Producer District Heating Systems: Hydraulic Model

-\begin{remark} { \begin{enumerate}[label=(\roman*), wide, labelwidth=!, labelindent=0pt]
+\begin{remark} \revone{ \begin{enumerate}[label=(\roman*), wide, labelwidth=!, labelindent=0pt]

-\item Since the reduced graph $G$ is comprised of the same edges as the original DH system's graph $\mathcal{G}$, then the solutions of \eqref{eq:hydraulic_model_dae_vector} are also determined from \eqref{eq:flow_dynamics_qf}.

-\item Claim (II) of Theorem~\ref{theorem:overall_flows} implies that the total mass in the DH system remains constant for all time.
-Thus, tanks will operate at full capacity provided this condition is met at the initial time.
+\item \revtwo{Claim (III) of Theorem~\ref{theorem:overall_flows} implies that the total mass in the DH system remains constant all the time.
+Thus, tanks will operate at full capacity provided this condition is met at the initial time instant.
 Critically, this does not guarantee that the volumes of the hot and cold layer of any storage are always simultaneously positive nor constant.
-Henceforth, we assume that the volume of each layer of each storage tank is positive for all time.
-This sensible assumption is needed to guarantee that matrix $\mathrm{diag}( V_\mathrm{th})$ in Theorem~\ref{theorem:shifted_pass_TDYN} is positive definite.
+Henceforth, we assume that the volume of each layer of each storage tank is positive all the time.
+This sensible assumption is needed to guarantee that $\mathrm{diag}( V_\mathrm{th})$ in Theorem~\ref{theorem:shifted_pass_TDYN} is positive definite.}